hiren100/hiren100/README.md

 A UI/Front End Developer 💻

-Enthusiastic UI Developer with 10+ year experience in HTML/CSS SCSS, Tailwind CSS, Bootstrap, Responsive Design, and basic knowledge of JavaScript and reactjs
+Enthusiastic UI Developer with 10+ year experience in HTML/CSS SCSS, Tailwind CSS, Bootstrap, Responsive Design, and learning JavaScript and reactjs